isacco1975/AmigaBasic-ARDUINO/AmigaBasic_READ_Arduino/README.md

-# AmigaBasic_to_Arduino II
+# AmigaBasic READING
-A simple solution example to control your arduino from AMIGA!
+A simple solution example to read the value from the sensor!
 Coming with a GUI interface.

 # What is needed:
 - An Arduino board.
-- A passive buzzer
+- A sensor, like MQx for Gas detection
 - WinUAE or REAL Amiga Computer (I didn't try this mode!)
 - Amiga Kickstart 1.2 or 1.3 rom for WinUAE
   (if you don't have a real Amiga System)